noahehall/theBookOfNoah/0current/security/websecurity.md

       - SHA-256: the message authentication algorithm

   - digital certificates: aka public-key certificate; an electronic document issued by third-party certificate authorities to prove which internet domain owns which public encryption key

     - contains: server domain name, the issueing certificate authority, an encryption public key
     - that way user agents can confirm the server (some IP) they are communicating with is valid for this domain (e.g. google.com) and this certificate
     - that way an attacker cant impersonate a domain or a certifcate the UA checks with the certificate authority in the initial phases of the TLS handshake
+    - self signed certificates: digital certs not issued by a certificate authority; useful for internal domains and development environments

     - Certificate Signing Request: CSR; contain info about the applicant & domain that is all useful in verifying authenticity; often created with openssl on the cli

       - domain name: distinguished name (DN) or the fully qualified domain name (FWDN)
       - organizations legal name
       - physical location

     - domain verification: process by which a ceritficate authority verifies that someone applying for a certificate for an internet domain does indeed have control of that domain

       - domain verification is what protects against DNS spoofing attacks; an attacker cnanot apply for a cerificate unless they also have DNS access rights to that domain
       - Extended validation (EV) certificates: require the certificate authority to collect and verify information about hte legal entity applying for a certificate; popular with large organizations because the name of the org is often displayed alongside the padlock in the browser url
       - certificates have a finite lifespan (years/months) and can be voluntarily revoked by the owner

     - general process: is all about having the certificate authority verify ownership of a particular domain, and then giving you a certificate you canbe used to decrypt traffic sent to thta domain,
       - generate a key pair: digital file ocntaining randomly generated public adn private encryption keys
       - use the key pair to generate a Certificate Signing Request (CSR) that contains the pulic key and domain your requesting the certificate for